Sanjanav-98/COVID-19-Detection-and-Lung-Segmentation-using-UNet/README.md

-COVID-19 Detection and Lung & Infection Mask Segmentation Using UNET
+COVID-19 Detection and Lung & Infection Mask Segmentation Using U-NET

 Coronavirus disease 2019 (COVID-19) is a contagious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).